kutaydemiralay/Humanoid-Robot-Movement-Classification-with-PCA/README.md

 ## Full Report

-The full PDF report is available in the repository: [report.pdf](./report.pdf)
+The full PDF report is available in the repository: [report2.pdf](./report2.pdf)

-## Acknowledgements

-Thanks to Po, Shavey, and Emoji for valuable discussions, and to Professor Eli for lectures, office hours, and code support.

 ## References